hengestone/js-functional-languages/README.md

 - OCaml [https://ocaml.org/] compiles to js via Bucklescript and js_of_ocaml
 - Haskell [https://www.haskell.org/] we will all be smart enough to end up with Haskell eventually :)
 - Fay [https://github.com/faylang/fay] Proper Haskell subset, simple js interop.
-- Idris [https://www.idris-lang.org/] Haskell familty, with explixit support for multiple backends.
+- Idris [https://www.idris-lang.org/] Haskell family, with explixit support for multiple backends.
 - Fable [http://fable.io/] So cool, until the whole Microsoft ecosystem lands on your foot with a reverberating thud...

 ## Erlang